insin/newforms/docs/overview.rst

    Gets the value to be displayed in the field.

 Using these, let's customise rendering of our ContactForm.
-Rendering things in React is just a case of creating ``React.DOM`` components, so the full power of JavaScript and, should you need them, custom React components are available to you.
+Rendering things in React is just a case of creating ``ReactElement`` objects, so the full power of JavaScript and, should you need them, custom React components are available to you.

 For example, let's customise rendering to add a CSS class to our form field rows